ellipinnock/2014-02-03-TGAC/lessons/thw-python/data-structures/tutorial.md

 ```

 You can slice and index the tuple exactly like you would a list.
 Tuples are
-used in the inner workings of python, and a tuple can be used as a key in a
+used in the inner workings of Python, and a tuple can be used as a key in a
 dictionary, whereas a list cannot as we will see in a moment.

 ## Sets

-Most introductory python courses do not go over sets this early (or at
+Most introductory Python courses do not go over sets this early (or at
 all), but I've found this data type to be useful.
-The python set type is
+The Python set type is
 similar to the idea of a mathematical set: it is an unordered collection of
 unique things.
 Consider: